 1. Track Shopping Cart Abandonment

-In addition to your overall cart abandonment rate, MonsterInsights’ eCommerce addon provides you with some very useful data.
+In addition to your overall cart abandonment rate, MonsterInsights’ eCommerce addon provides product-level data you can’t get from GA4 alone.

-The Cart Abandonment report even shows you which products are being abandoned at the highest rate.
+The Cart Abandonment report shows you exactly which products are being abandoned at the highest rate — so you know where to focus first.

 To test your website speed, open your MonsterInsights dashboard and navigate to Insights » Reports » Site Speed.

-Here, you’ll see your overall score, loading time by seconds, and a “How to Improve” section for your developer to use.
-You can use the toggle in the upper left to look at your mobile speed or your desktop speed.
+Here, you’ll see your overall score, loading time in seconds, and a “How to Improve” section for your developer to use.
+You can toggle between mobile and desktop speed in the upper left.

 3. Make Navigation from Shop to Cart Convenient